 At the arraignment, a judge will most likely order the defendant to not have any contact with the alleged victim while the case is pending.
 This no contact order will go into effect regardless of whether or not the alleged victim wants the order in place.
 It is very important to have an attorney at this stage in the process, so that arguments can be made to try to prevent a no contact order from being issued.

-5. Pretrial Conference.
-The pretrial conference is normally the first opportunity to begin formal negotiations with the prosecutor.
+5. Domestic Violence Pretrial Hearing.
+The DV pretrial hearing is normally the first opportunity to begin formal negotiations with the prosecutor.
 The pretrial hearing is also an opportunity for your attorney to make a motion to lift a no contact order (if one was put in place at arraignment).
 Your attorney can bring to light potential legal issues and other weaknesses in the case, in order to work out a possible case dismissal or other resolution such as a reduction of the charges.

 Even if there are not strong legal issues, there are other creative ways to negotiate a case.
 For example, it is common for the police report to inaccurately describe the events as they occurred, since police officers rarely witness domestic disturbances.
 Additionally, providing the prosecutor with a favorable polygraph result can be a very valuable tool in the negotiation process.
 If the prosecutor and defense attorney are able to work out a resolution, the case will end at this stage.
 If not, the case will be set for motions and trial.